yaniccd/information_technology/information_technology/python_setup_Windows.md

 # Python setup on Windows
 The following is a guide to set up Python on Windows.
+See also [mr-sheg](https://github.com/mr-sheg/Python-Tutorials/blob/main/Documentation/1.%20Installing%20python%20-%20windows.md).

 ## Table of Contents
 - [Python Installation](#python_installation)